Hot-melt Extrusion Formulation Screening

 Physical powder mixtures and solvent-based screening

 Physical powder mixtures (the combination of two or more substances in which the identities are retained) are used for DSC investigations to obtain information about phase transitions and solid-state information.
-However, long diffusion pathlengths, gravity as the only shaping force, and air between particles are hindrances in forming a homogenous distribution of the ADS components.
+However, long diffusion path lengths, gravity as the only shaping force, and air between particles are hindrances in forming a homogenous distribution of the ADS components.

-Hot-melt extrusion, which was originally used in plastic, food, and metals, has gained a significant role in the 1970s and nowadays it's widely used in pharmaceutical applications and drug manufacturing
+Hot-melt extrusion, which was originally used in plastic, food, and metals, has gained a significant role in the 1970s, and nowadays, it's widely used in pharmaceutical applications and drug manufacturing.

 The physical mixture of a drug and a carrier is heated directly via shear heating and conduction until they form a melt.
 The melted mixture is then cooled and solidified rapidly after the die plate.
-The final solid mass is then crushed, pulverized, and sieved, which can be compressed into tablets with the help of tabletting agents.
+The final solid mass is then crushed, pulverized, and sieved, which can be compressed into tablets with the help of tableting agents.
 (Source).